rocher/advent-of-code/2023/03/README.md

 In the example, PN 23 is found only once when looking at position $(x-1, y+1)$, but PN 42 is found when looking at the three indicated directions.

-Solution: replace digits by dot characters `'.'` as soon as a new PN is detected.
+Solution: replace digits by dot characters `'.'` as soon as digit of a PN is detected.
+This operation is called *Part Number Extraction*.
+Quite drastic, right?
+But, yeah!, with no requirements everything is valid ;)

-#### Putting all together
+#### Putting it all together

 The function that detects and returns the sum of all part numbers for a given position is [Σ_Part_Numbers](src/part_1.adb#L24C21-L24C21).